gianni-rosato/svt-av1-psy/Docs/Parameters.md

 ### 1. Thread management parameters

-`PinnedExecution` (`--pin`) and `TargetSocket` (`--ss`) parameters are used to manage thread affinity on Windows and Ubuntu OS. `LevelOfParallelism` is used to specify how much parallelism is desired; higher levels will create more threads and process more pictures in parallel, leading to greater fps but larger memory use.
+`PinnedExecution` (`--pin`) and `TargetSocket` (`--ss`) parameters are used to manage thread affinity on Windows and Ubuntu OS. `LogicalProcessors` (`LogicalProcessors` will be deprecated in v3.0 and replaced with `LevelOfParallelism`; henceforth, the documentation will refer to 'LevelOfParallelsim` instead) is used to specify how much parallelism is desired; higher levels will create more threads and process more pictures in parallel, leading to greater fps but larger memory use.
 These are some examples how you use them together.